ahebbdel/OpenVerify/README.md

 yarn run ios
 ```

 #TODO: @amos add steps about getting xcode, developer.apple account, whatever else I need to do to get this running.

+#TODO: put `--port=8088` into every script in `package.json` Update applications to load JavaScript bundle from new port.
+In Xcode,  do this by updating occurrences of 8081 to your chosen port in the `ios/__App_Name__.xcodeproj/project.pbxproj` file.

 ##### Android

+#TODO:  Maybe run ? `adb reverse tcp:8081 tcp:8088` Maybe cmd-M to open dev settings -> settings -> "Debug server host & port for device".

 ```bash
 yarn run android
 ```

+#TODO: Even after following react native setup guide, I was having issues with emulator, I had to go into android studio, device manager, create a device, start the emulator, wait for the phone to fully boot, then run this.

 ## Rules, Public keys and Minimum mandatory app version